tallforasmurf/byteplay/about.md

 regardless of exactly how many items we have in stack.
 How?
 Simple.
 Before the loop starts, the SETUP\_LOOP opcode is executed.
-This opcode records in a block the number of operands(items) currently in stack, and also a position in the code.
+This opcode records in a block the number of operands (items) currently on the stack, and also a position in the code.
+At the end of the loop is a POP\_BLOCK opcode.
-When the POP\_BLOCK is executed, the stack is restored to the recorded state by poping extra items, and the corresponding block is discarded.
+When it is executed,
+the stack is restored to the recorded state by popping any extra items.
+Then the corresponding block is discarded.
 But if the BREAK\_LOOP opcode is executed instead of POP\_BLOCK, one more thing happens.
 The execution jumps to the position specified by the SETUP\_LOOP opcode.